AmeyVijeesh/Python-Projects/README.md

 #

 **Most of the apps are tested in Windows 10.
-However, some of them are also tested in Mac OS.**
+However, some of them also have been tested in Mac OS.**